 If you look closely you will find that I added some lace to trim each opening edge.
 I wish I could say that I am a sewing guru or maybe a trend setter.
 But no, I made a booboo.
 In the mist of one of my, oh so loved, #lunchbreaksewing sessions I cut the outside piece of my bag out. (after it had been quilted) As I was cutting my 4th and final side I made a partial (2 inch deep) cut, one whole inch short.
 I almost DIED.
 Here is what I did to fix it>> First I ironed on an interfacing to attach the two edges.
 Second I zig zagged the two edges together.
 Third I added the lace to the outside to hide to.
 Do you think it worked?
 Do you think it looks ok with the lace?

 As always, I learn by mistakes.
 You know what they say “measure twice and cut once”.
 Now I totally agree.

-I love this bag and want to make more.
+I love this beetle bag and want to make more.
 Recently I have make a different sewing bag, click here to read about that one.

 Leave a Reply